-"But I maintain that this will be found to be otherwise if it be observed that, while as a rule sublimity is free and independent in matters of passion and elevation, yet is she wont not to act at random and utterly without system.
+"But I maintain that this will be found to be otherwise if it be observed that, while as a rule sublimity is free and independent in matters of passion and elevation.
 Further neither is the original and vital underlying principle in all cases but system can define limits and fitting seasons and can also contribute the safest rules for use and practice."